byteduck/duckOS/README.md

 - mkdir (/bin/mkdir): Creates a new directory.
 - rm (/bin/rm): Removes a file.
 - rmdir (/bin/rmdir): Removes a directory.
-- touch (/bin/touch): Creates a file.
+- touch (/bin/touch): Updates the access/modification times of a file or creates it if it doesn't exist.
 - truncate (/bin/truncate): Resizes a file.
 - dsh (/bin/dsh): A basic userspace shell.